-The following table provides a summary of the features and specifications of your IntelliStation Z Pro Type 6221 computer.
-Some features are not available on all models.
+The following table provides a summary of the features and specifications of your IntelliStation M Pro Type 6219 computer.
+Depending on your model, some features might not be available, or some specifications might not apply.

-Note: You can use the Configuration/Setup Utility program in your computer to determine the specific type of microprocessor on your system board.
+You can use the Configuration/Setup Utility program in your computer to determine the specific type of microprocessor that is on your system board.

 Table 1.
-Features and specification
+Features and specifications